 For each hint you set its name, type, content (or the media file from your game or shared library), and the display it targets.

-Hint limits, manual hints, and help requests are switched on for the whole game on the General tab.
+Hint limits, manual hints, and help requests are switched on for the whole game under Settings → Hints on this same page.
 Here on each objective you write the hints those settings govern.

 Auto-complete from a device